 If you’re thinking about following a vegan or vegetarian diet consuming dairy products or animal-derived products is important.
 Knowing which one is vegan or vegetarian friendly may help you choose between the two.

 Olive oil and coconut oil do not contain animal products making them both beneficial for vegans and vegetarians.

 Avoiding any gluten is the main goal for people who wish to follow a gluten free diet or have Celiac disease.
-Therefore, let’s answer which one is gluten free?
+Therefore, let’s examine which one is gluten free.